smurfix/knx-wireshark/README.md

 # knx-wireshark

-A Wireshark dissectpr for KNX datagrams
+This code implements a rudimentary dissector of KNX datagrams for Wireshark.

+The code is initially from svn://svn.code.sf.net/p/knxnetipdissect/code;
+the authors appear to be Harald Weillechner and Daniel Lechner.

-This code is initially from svn://svn.code.sf.net/p/knxnetipdissect/code I converted the repository to git and updated the core to work with Wireshark 1.12.
+Matthias Urlichs converted the repository to git and updated the core to work with Wireshark 1.12.
 (Older versions are not supported.)

 License: GPL v3.